Category

 • Hazardous materials: Chemical spill, gas leak, radiological accident

-Whereas external threats require you to monitor wider variables, internal threats are often more readily apparent.
+External threats require monitoring broader variables, but internal threats are often more readily apparent.
 Some internal threats are universal (e.g., Wi-Fi outages), but most are company-specific.
-For example, you might look at your supply chain and ask yourself: Where could things go wrong?
-If your operations involve hazardous materials, you need to have a hazmat safety plan in place.
+For example, you might look at your internal supply chain and ask yourself: Where could things go wrong?
+How could we build supply chain resilience?
+If your operations involve hazardous materials, you must have a hazmat safety plan.
 If your office building has a set of stairs prone to accidents, put up a sign warning people to “watch your step.”

-Assessing internal threats requires a comprehensive risk analysis of your business, from facilities to supply chain to personnel.
+Assessing internal threats requires a comprehensive risk analysis of your business, from stakeholders in facilities to IT to personnel.
 Using the bulleted list above as a starting point, consider which threats impact your operations—and how.

 Tips for school threat assessments

-Using a threat assessment template for K–12 schools or universities is very similar to business threat assessment models.
-However, instead of looking for environmental threats, you are assessing threats within the student population.
-Threats such as untreated mental illness, targeted violence, bullying, and even more serious school shooting or public safety threats are found in slightly different ways than business threats.
-Identifying these threats often involves student interviews, peer group monitoring, warning signs of potential violence, conversations with staff members, and possibly witness interviews to gather information about past incidents.
-Once you’ve identified the threats, then you can assess your level of concern and create a management plan, just like you would for a business threat assessment.
+Using a risk assessment tool for K–12 schools or universities is similar to business threat assessment models.
+However, you assess threats within the student population instead of looking for environmental threats.
+Threats such as untreated mental illness, targeted violence, bullying, and even more serious school shootings or public safety threats present in slightly different ways than business threats.
+Identifying these threats typically involves student interviews, peer group monitoring, warning signs of potential risks, conversations with staff members, and possibly witness interviews to gather information about past incidents.
+Once you’ve identified the threats, you can assess your level of concern and create a management plan, just like you would for a business threat assessment.

 Step 2: Assess threats

-Once you have identified the threats to your business, you need a way to evaluate the impact and likelihood of those threats.
-These further assessments go hand in hand to determine the overall risk level.
+Once you have identified the threats to your business, you need a way to evaluate the impact and risk likelihood.

-A risk matrix—also called a probability matrix or impact matrix—can be useful for performing this threat assessment.
+A risk matrix—also called a probability matrix or impact matrix—supports the threat assessment.
 The matrix helps assess each threat based on 1) the likelihood that the threat will occur and 2) the potential impact the threat will have on your business.

 risk matrix Risk Assessment Matrix